anuragvvworkspace/anuragvvworkspace.github.io/content/learning_curves/machine_learning/bloomberg_tutes/revision1.md

 Types of classification
 * Binary classification
 * multi-class classification
 * probabilistic classification or soft classification
 * regression

 How to Convert Categorical Data to Numerical Data?
 This involves two steps:

 Integer Encoding
 One-Hot Encoding( read on this (here)[https://machinelearningmastery.com/why-one-hot-encode-data-in-machine-learning/])

 Evaluation of prediction function
 Loss function

 Splitting data into training and testing
 Importance of test set.
 Should be used only in the last stage before deployment, even if you have multiple ML methods to   test.

 k-Fold Cross validation
-Cros validation for time series
+Cross validation for time series

 Caveats while learning
 Leakage